The vulva is subject to a range of skin problems, many of them inadvertently self-inflicted.

 The problem with self-treatment

 When vaginal or vulvar itching occurs, women usually assume it's a yeast infection and treat it with an over-the-counter antifungal cream.
 Often this does the trick, but not always.
-Of 153 women with recurring complaints who were evaluated for presumed yeast infections at the Vulvar and Vaginal Disease Clinic at Missouri's St. Louis University, only 40 had the common yeast, Candida albicans.
-In more than two-thirds of the women, the cause of the symptoms was dry skin, a sexually transmitted disease or bacterial infection, a less common strain of yeast that required special medication, or irritation by and allergic reactions to common products such as soaps, creams, and lotions.
+Instead, the cause of the symptoms might be dry skin, a sexually transmitted disease or bacterial infection, a less common strain of yeast that required special medication, or irritation by and allergic reactions to common products such as soaps, creams, and lotions.

 If yeast isn't the problem, an antifungal cream isn't the solution.
 And if your skin is already irritated, you may exacerbate the problem by introducing preservatives (such as alcohol or propylene glycol) and other ingredients contained in many antifungal remedies.
 That's why it's important to see your gynecologist or dermatologist if a problem persists after you've tried a standard antifungal cream.